 OLDMEDLINE citations lack the individual and accumulated changes and improvements that have been made to data in other NLM files during annual file maintenance.
 Certain fields may contain outdated or erroneous data.
 Additionally, the data are not cosmetically consistent from year to year (e.g., the use of upper/lower case).
 The citations basically reflect the contents of the original print indexes that were produced under policy and procedures of the time.
-The exceptions to this are that NLM has identified and updated the Journal Title Abbreviation and added the current ISSN.
+The exceptions to this are that NLM has identified and updated the Journal Title Abbreviation and added the appropriate ISSN.
 Each OLDMEDLINE citation is linked to a parent serial record in the NLM online catalog, LocatorPlus.
-In addition, beginning with 2005 Year-End Processing, OLDMEDLINE citations with Medical Subject Headings (MeSH®) (see MeSH Mapping Project) are included in the individual and accumulated changes and improvements that are made to the NLM data during annual maintenance.
-Notably, includes updates to reflect changes to the MeSH vocabulary.
+In addition, beginning with 2005 Year-End Processing, OLDMEDLINE citations with Medical Subject Headings (MeSH®) (see MeSH Mapping Project) are included in the individual and accumulated changes and improvements that are made to the NLM data during annual maintenance, which notably, includes updates to reflect changes to the MeSH vocabulary.

 Note the following aspects of OLDMEDLINE subset citations when searching: